 What Is Experience Discrimination?

 Again, it's not really age discrimination.
 It is a case of the law of supply and demand.
-If you think about the world of business, there is too much supply—too many seasoned workers—and not enough demand for their skill sets (even with a low unemployment rates).
+If you think about the world of business, there is too much supply—too many seasoned workers—and not enough demand for their skill sets (even with low unemployment rates).

 So, what do you do about this?

-Well, first understand that this situation isn't only affecting Baby Boomers.
+Well, first understand that this situation isn't only affecting baby boomers.
 Eventually, millennials are going to get impacted by this as well.
 This is due to what is called "globalization," and every single day the geographic and economic boundaries to getting affordable help are lowering around the world.